 Joe Jackson

 Joe has a passion for the water and enjoyed water polo, surfing, and swimming during his childhood growing up in Modesto, a city located in the Central Valley of California.
 When he became old enough to enlist in the military the Marines initially turned him down.
 “The Marines said I was too stupid to join their branch,” Joe laughed.
 “It’s a fun tidbit especially where I ended up in my military service.”
-He enlisted in the Navy in 2004 as a Hospital Corpsman.
-“We joke ‘Medics’ are an Army job because they are very specific specialties, but as corpsman, we cover ten different jobs.”

-When Joe returned from Iraq, he started to struggle to remember things and realized he had symptoms of Traumatic Brain Injury (TBI) and Post-Traumatic Stress (PTS).
-Joe estimates he was the third patient ever to attend the surf therapy clinic at Naval Medical Center San Diego (NMCSD), which he began in 2008.
 “It was a cumulative effect, I was exposed to nine blasts that happened within 50 meters that I felt,” Joe spoke about his understanding of his injuries.
-“Some of them I was in vehicles that were lifted off the ground, some of them I would be standing within the vehicle and you definitely knew something went off right in front of you.”
+“I was in vehicles that were lifted off the ground.
+Other times I would be standing within the vehicle and you definitely knew something went off right in front of you.”

 Joe can do it all too, from bodysurfing and handplanes to riding surf mats and gliders.
 Surf mats are inflatable and Joe uses a pair of fins to propel himself while riding the mats on his stomach to catch a wave.

 “I said in a radio program years ago (2008-2009) that surfing was the only time I felt normal,” Joe reflected about his experience on KPBS.
-“And I’ve learned that normal isn’t really the right word for what I was feeling, the better way to describe it is, surfing’s one of the few times I feel mindful.
+“And I’ve learned that normal isn’t really the right word for what I was feeling.
+The better way to describe it is, surfing’s one of the few times I feel mindful."

-Anything that team riders at One More Wave need, they receive.
 One More Wave has assisted Joe with body surfing equipment and wet suits that enable him to engage in the water.
-“They gave me a custom standup surfboard, an 8’0” fish and it’s a lot of fun to ride,” he said.
+“One More Wave gave me a custom standup surfboard, an 8’0” fish and it’s a lot of fun to ride,” he said.
 “I think I’ve got four handplanes and three pairs of fins throughout the years.”
-Fins and handplanes are easy to lose in the surf so having them available is always a priority.

 Joe’s customized surfboard has a basic design that ultimately gets the job done when he hits the surf.
 “My surfboard has blue acid wash bottom and it reminds me of when you’re underwater looking up at the sunlight and what it looks like in the swirls and different blues you get with that.”

-Author: Matt Fratus
+Story by Matt Fratus

 Back to blog